Democracy in Taiwan

 Yet many crimes carry the death penalty

-and money speaks invisibly.
+and often money speaks.

 Perhaps it is time to rethink:

-Any friend of Uncle Sam
+Is any friend of Uncle Sam

 welcoming clean-cut missionaries